← Back to Blog

 Trade-offs:

-Best for: Users who want clipboard history and quick notes and snippets in one place, with automatic encryption for sensitive data.
-Developers who copy code, credentials, and terminal output throughout the day.
+Best for: Users who want clipboard history and snippets and quick notes in one place, with automatic encryption for sensitive data.
+Developers, operators, founders, support teams, and writers who copy commands, replies, prompts, links, and reference text throughout the day.

 Trade-offs: